altera-fpga/altera-fpga.github.io/docs/embedded-designs/agilex-7/f-series/soc/boot-examples/ug-linux-boot-agx7-soc.md

 ### ATF to Linux from SD Card

 The following recipe provides all the steps needed to create the binaries that allow you to exercise the ATF to Linux boot flow from a SD Card device.
-The recipe includes building the hardware design, ATF (BL2, BL31), Linux file system, and Linux.
+The recipe includes building the Quartus design, ATF (BL2, BL31), Linux file system, and Linux.
 These are some notes about the build instructions:

 * Excercise the HPS boot first flow.
 * When building ATF, we indicate the device used to boot from.
 We also indicate the SDRAM memory locations where the Linux kernel image and device tree will be loaded and launched from.
 In this boot flow, Linux is referred to as BL33.